flamingo-eccv/flamingo-data/README.md

 # flamingo-data
-Repo for hosting and sharing flamingo data for paper accepted at eccv
+Repo to share flamingo data for paper accepted at eccv A part of the dataset used will be hosted here soon.